 Foundations of Folk Magic

-Foundations of Folk Magic is a 13 month course in Modern Conjure which has been designed to:
+Foundations of Folk Magic is a 13 part course in Modern Conjure which has been designed to:

 -Give students instruction and demonstration on practical, hands-on, and effective forms of Folk Magic and Conjure.